 In January 2020, Masdar made its first investment in Australia after acquiring a stake in the country’s second utility-scale waste-to-energy (WTE) facility, East Rockingham Waste to Energy.

-Under the terms of the investment, Masdar and leading Abu Dhabi advisory and development firm Tribe Infrastructure Group invested in the waste-to-energy project via their Abu Dhabi Global Market-based joint venture holding company, Masdar Tribe Energy Holdings Limited, which has acquired a 40 per cent stake in East Rockingham Waste to Energy.
+Under the terms of the investment, Masdar and leading Abu Dhabi advisory and development firm, Tribe Infrastructure Group, invested in the waste-to-energy project via their Abu Dhabi Global Market-based joint venture holding company, Masdar Tribe Energy Holdings Limited, which acquired a 40 per cent stake in the facility.

 The facility will also recover approximately 70,000 tonnes per annum (TPA) of bottom ash, which will be processed for use in road bases and other construction materials.

-The WTE facility will generate 29 megawatts (MW) of baseload renewable energy, enough to power more than 36,000 homes, and displace more than 300,000 tonnes of CO₂ emissions per year.
+It will generate 29 megawatts (MW) of baseload renewable energy, enough to power more than 36,000 homes, and displace more than 300,000 tonnes of CO₂ emissions per year.

 Project Info